System-Engineering-Group-9/system-engineering-group-9.github.io/docs/systemDesign.md

 ### Section 2.1 - Key Components

+- **Game Manager**: manages the core game flow and state transitions in a turn-based board game with player and boss turns.
+It handles game setup, round progression, player/boss movement, combat, tile actions, and win/lose conditions.
+Which is the controller in the MVC pattern.
+  - **State Management:** Controls game progression through different `GameState` phases using events and coroutines.
+  - **Turn Handling:** Manages player and boss turns, including dice rolls, movement, and turn transitions.
+  - **Event-Driven Actions:** Uses `Action` delegates and events to coordinate UI updates, combat resolution, and tile interactions.

+- **GameConfigManager**: manages game configuration settings, including game modes, quiz modes, player count, time limits, and board selection.
+It fetches settings from backend API call and applies them.
+  - **Game & Quiz Modes:** Defines and manages different gameplay styles (`GameMode`, `QuizMode`) with associated rules (`ModeRules`).
+  - **API Configuration Fetching:** Retrieves settings (time limits, player count, etc.) from a backend API and applies them to the game.
+  - **Platform Detection:** Includes a utility method (`PlatformUtils.IsRunningOnPC()`) to check if the game is running on PC or in the editor.

 - **Entity (Abstract Class)**: Serves as the foundational class for both players and bosses, encapsulating common properties such as health, status (alive/dead), and key behaviors like losing health, dying, teleporting, and managing buffs.
     - **Buff System**: Allows entities to receive temporary attribute modifications, such as attack boosts or special abilities (e.g., DoublePoints or ExtraDice), and tracks the duration of these buffs.
     - **EntityBuffs**: Manages active buffs on entities, providing bonus stats like attack or defense and handling the lifecycle of buffs, including expiration and reset.